A 2021 BGES Civil War Field University Program

 About the Faculty

+Winchester is located 75 miles west of Washington, D.C. via I-66 and I-81.
 The servicing airports are Washington Dulles (IAD) and Washington Reagan (DCA).
-If you fly you surely will need to rent a car or arrange a limo.
+If you fly, you will surely need to rent a car or arrange a limo.

 - Scott Patchan: Shenandoah Summer: The 1864 Campaign